Home Posts Post Search Tag Search

 end

-This will setup the relationship that we need.
-Now we need to do the same for the user to denote that this will have the same relationship in the other direction. lib/tunez/accounts/user.ex
+Now do the same for the user to denote the other direction. lib/tunez/accounts/user.ex<br>

 relationships do